Q:Where, when and at what times do teams practice? When are games played?

 Q: What about the game schedule?

 MBYLL games are played on Sundays although many of our coaches schedule additional games during the week.
-These additional games will be scheduled on the regularly scheduled practice nights.
-Game times and locations will be posted sometime during the month of March.
+Game times and locations will be posted sometime during March.

 Q: Where can I buy Lacrosse equipment?

 The best place to buy lacrosse equipment is from a store that specializes in lacrosse equipment as opposed to a general merchandise sports store.
 We recommend Lacrosse Unlimited in Wellesley, ComLax in Needham and Braintree and Monkey Sports in Westwood.
 Dicks Sporting Goods also carries Lacrosse Equipment.
+Often times retailers such as Dick's and Modell's will offer discounts to MBYLL and NYL members.
 See Lacrosse 101 for equipment needed.